Let's Talk

 Guest

 Margaret LaFashia, DNP, partners with regional hospitals, area schools and community groups to find new approaches to pediatric care.
-She implements community outreach events and programs for Nemours Children’s to develop a diverse healthcare workforce.
+She implements community outreach events and programs for Nemours Children’s to develop a diverse health care workforce.

 Kyle Hill EdD, Principal, Howard High School of Technology of the New Castle County Vocational-Technical School District, Wilmington, Delaware